-Basmati Rice - 2 cups (levelled, not heaped), soaked in water for 20 minutes and drained
+Basmati Rice - 2 cups (levelled, not heaped), soaked in water for 20 minutes with a bay leaf and cumin seeds and drained

 Roma Tomatoes - 3, chopped

 Onion - half of a big one, chopped finely

 Coriander leaves - 1/4 cup, chopped

 Mint Leaves - 1/4 cup, chopped

 Tamarind paste - 1 tsp (optional, needed if using tomatoes that are not very sour)